dennislysenko/freelance-tax-helper/README.md

 - **Standard vs itemized** (mortgage interest, SALT cap)
 - **Shareable URL** and **CSV export**
 - Runs entirely client-side, no data leaves the browser

+> **Disclaimer:** This is an estimation tool, not tax advice.
+Numbers are unverified.
+Consult a tax professional before acting on any of this.

 ## Running locally